GunnerGuyven/docker-php-dev/readme.md

 pgdb=# exit;
 ```

 Restart the Postgres container once more and you should be set.
+Replace the
-Replace the usernames and passwords above with those you have chosen.
+usernames and passwords above with those you have chosen.

 ## Configuration

-Launching docker compose with the `-f` flag allows you to specify a number of configurations which will be applied in order.
-Using this, you can supply modifications to the given docker-compose.yml in a separate file for convenience.
+Launching docker compose with the `-f` flag allows you to specify a number of
+configurations which will be applied in order.
+Using this, you can supply
+modifications to the given docker-compose.yml in a separate file for
+convenience.

 ## Trigger PHP Debugging Manually

 XDEBUG_SESSION_START=session_name

+## Using Compose to manage deployment

+Included is an example file `docker-compose.deployment.yml` which demonstrates
+how to manage / consolidate deployment steps together using compose rather than
+writing a batch file or memorizing extra commands to execute in a particular
+order.

+This file has the following features:

+- A base platform image with no application code included
+- An application image that depends on the outcome of the base build
+  - This image only differs from the base in some light configuration and
+    application code
+  - This image is pre-tagged with the elaborate host-name of a private image
+    host deploy target
+  - definition is inlined and references out-of-directory assets
+- A web image that includes similar features as above
+- Redundant volumes defined for real-time editing / testing
+- Tagging / Versioning is consolidated in the env and fails when definitions
+  are missing
+  - `.env` may be used and is automatically utilized if present

+haha